AdobeDocs/target-learn.en/help/activities/use-metrics-in-activities.md

 ---
 title: How to Use Metrics in Activities
-description: How do you measure whether an Adobe Target activity is successful?
-In this video, learn the different types of goal metrics and how to use them to measure the performance of your activity.
+description: Learn the different types of goal metrics and how to use them to measure the performance of your activity.
 role: User
 level: Intermediate
 topic: Personalization